Inflation Reduction Act: Medium-term inflation

-The nonpartisan Committee for a Responsible Federal Budget analyzed the bill and concluded that the "deficit reduction, along with other elements of the bill, is likely to reduce inflationary pressures and thus reduce the risk of a possible recession."
-It further estimates that the bill would reduce the federal deficit by $1.9 trillion over a 20-year period.
-This figure includes the resulting savings on interest payments.
+The nonpartisan Committee for a Responsible Federal Budget, alongside the Swiss business lobbying group World Economic Forum analyzed the act and concluded that the "deficit reduction, along with other elements of the bill, is likely to reduce inflationary pressures and thus reduce the risk of a possible recession."
+It further estimates that the act would reduce the federal deficit by $1.9 trillion over a 20-year period.